phivk/gradu.al/README.md

 # gradual-landing

 > Imagine what your peers are good at... and then learning it, gradually.
-For free.
+Together.

 ## Build Setup